AzureCosmosDB/iot-solution-accelerator/Quickstart.md

    8. **Workers**: Enter **1**.

-   ![The New Cluster form is displayed with the previously described values.](media/databricks-new-cluster.png 'New Cluster')
+   ![The New Cluster form is displayed with the previously described values.](media/databricks-new-cluster.png 'New Cluster') **Note** If you failed to create a cluster, try to change the worker type from Standard_DS3_v2 to other VM sizes.

 5. Select **Create Cluster**.